-Dr. Carolyn Gonzalez Modern Foreign Language Assistant Professor
+Dr. Carolyn Gonzalez Assistant Professor of World Language Literature and Culture

 I teach Spanish Conversation and Composition, Spanish for Heritage Speakers, Spanish and Spanish American Narrative and Film, U.S. Latino/a Literature and Spanish Language.
 My research focuses on the representation of prostitution in Mexicana and Chicana Literature, I am also studying the portrayal of mental illness in Mexican and Latino/a literature.
 When I am not teaching, I enjoy spending time with family, creative writing, reading murder mysteries, and watching cozy crime dramas.
 While at the University of California, Los Angeles, I enjoyed exploring the city and attending cultural events.
 I look forward to doing the same here in the Treasure Valley.